Biol551-CSUN/OchoaFinalProject/README.md

-# Phylogenetic analysis of the putative UVRAG promoter region
+# Phylogenetic analysis on the putative UVRAG promoter region

 For my final project I will be using data gathered through NCBI and other bioinformatic websites on the UVRAG promoter region that I am working with in my gene regulation lab.